sourmash-bio/sourmash/doc/command-line.md

 <collection> --csv out.csv` to construct a CSV file containing a list
 of all sketches that match the pattern (which can be a string or regexp).
-The `out.csv` file can be used as a picklist via the picklist manifest format with `--picklist out.csv::manifest`.
+The `out.csv` file can be used as a picklist via the picklist manifest CSV format with `--picklist out.csv::manifest`.

 You can also use `sourmash sig describe --csv out.csv <signatures>` or `sourmash sig manifest -o out.csv <filename_or_db>` to construct an